datasci888/EmoPulse/README.md

 ## Usage
 1. Start Monitor, and get live data of emotion recognition.
 2. Stop Monitor, and get emotion tracking and heart metric reports.
-3. Go to Counsel Tab, Select informations that you want to give to the chatbot.
+3. Go to Counsel Tab, Select the informations that you want to give to the chatbot.
-4. Fill-up required values, press counsel button, and recieve feedback from AI.
+4. Fill up required values, press the counsel button, and receive feedback from AI.

 ## Technology used
 - Streamlit for web application
 - GPT-4 for LLM integration (Clarifai Model wrapped in LangChain)
 - Photoplethysmography (PPG) for heart rate analysis
 - AssemblyAI speech recognition and GTTS
-- DeepFace Facial Atrribute Analysis
+- DeepFace Facial Attribute Analysis

 ## Directory Structure
 ```